 Your Business Rule should look like the image below.

 ‘Save’ the Business Rule and use the toggle button to activate it (right, green).
-Be sure to check that no other Business Rules or Triggers are overriding it.
+Be sure to check that no other Business Rules are overriding it.

 Go to your Dashboard, and click on ‘Go to Chat Simulate Page’.